YanAung777/HTMLTextValidatorScript/README.md

 }
 ```

-Pass the sanitised output to `validateComment`, but run threat-detection rules (null byte, C1 chars) on the **raw** `editor.innerHTML` before sanitisation — the sanitiser strips the evidence.
+Pass the sanitised output to `validatecomment`, but run threat-detection rules (null byte, C1 chars) on the **raw** `editor.innerHTML` before sanitisation — the sanitiser strips the evidence.

 ### Server-Side Pairing